alan-cooney/transformer-lens-starter-template/README.md

 1. Go to the [console](https://cloud.vast.ai/) and click "edit image & config".
 Choose the latest pytorch with cuda devel (e.g. `pytorch/pytorch:2.1.0-cuda12.1-cudnn8-devel`).
 Tick the box to run "interactive shell server, SSH".
-Then change your startup script to this:
+Then change your startup script to this (changing the last 2 lines to use your own name and email):

    ```script
    env | grep _ >> /etc/environment; echo 'starting up'